Occupy Wall Street (OWS) vs The Tea Party: Why Occupy Wall Street is not the same

 The Tea Party is angry about taxes and the size of government.
 Unfortunately, a study by Forbes shows they are grossly misinformed on both subjects.

-Both taxes and government are smaller in the US than in other nations.
+Both taxes and government are smaller in the US than in other advanced nations.

 And in fact, economic mobility has fallen behind in the US.
 The “American Dream” of transcending the socioeconomic status one was born into seems to have moved to Europe (see full report (PDF)).